aaronhayes/YahooYourGoogle/README.md

 # YahooYourGoogle
-Plays the classical "Yahoooooo!!!"
-Sound when you search on google
+Google Chrome Extension that plays the classical "Yahoooooo!!!" sound when you search on Google.